dimitri-nicolo/calico/v2.0/usage/configuration/mtu.md

 canonical_url: https://docs.tigera.io/v2.3/usage/configuration/mtu
 ---

-Depending on the environment {{site.prodname}} is being deployed into it may be helpful or even necessary to configure the MTU of the veth (or TAP) that is attached to each workload and the tunnel devices if IP-in-IP is enabled.
+Depending on the environment {{site.tseeprodname}} is being deployed into it may be helpful or even necessary to configure the MTU of the veth (or TAP) that is attached to each workload and the tunnel devices if IP-in-IP is enabled.